vincentlabonte/hercules-extraction/README.md

 This component type allows to extract named entities from a text.

-Any component of this type must inherite from [EntityExtractor](extraction/base.py).
+Any component of this type must inherit from [EntityExtractor](extraction/base.py).

 #### [DandelionEntityExtractor](extraction/dandelion.py)